heroku/heroku-pg-extras/Readme.md

 # pg-extras

 A Heroku plugin for awesome `pg:*` commands that are also great and fun and super.

-## THIS IS BETA SOFTWARE

-Thanks for trying it out.
+This plugin contains experimental, unsupported, perhaps-buggy commands.
 If you find any issues, please notify us at support@heroku.com

 # Installation